LesUski/100-Days-in-Cloud/Labs/87-Create-API-based-visitors-counter/README.md

 ---

 ## Lab description
 In this lab I will create a backend of a website counter.
 It'll be backed with DynamoDB table, Lambda function and calls made to API.
-When API call is made a Lambda fuction will increment the value in the table and return the latest value.
+When API call is made a Lambda function will increment the value in the table and return the latest value.

 * **Create a Lambda Function**